Mugen-Spiegel/code-doc-ai/app_doc/car/car_brand.md

 ```

 ## full_info method

-The full_info method is a custom method defined in the CarBrand class that returns a string containing the brand name, country, and other car attributes.
-It calls the info method from the parent class (Car) to include additional car information.
+The `full_info` method returns a string that includes the brand name, country of origin, and additional information about the car.
+It calls the `info` method from the superclass `Car` to get the additional information.

 ```ruby
 def full_info